reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

 	├── mkdirp@0.5.0 (minimist@0.0.8)
 	└── glob@3.2.3 (inherits@2.0.1, graceful-fs@2.0.3, minimatch@0.2.14)

+## The node JS function we want to test.
 The next step is to create a small program to test.
 You can place the program wherever you want just make sure to note down the location for later.
 Open up your favorite editor and copy these line in and save as testDaysTillChristmas.js